 GIB® Rondo® Suspended Ceiling Components

-5.5 CURVING GIB® PLASTERBOARD
+4.5 CURVING GIB® PLASTERBOARD

 GIB® plasterboard can be curved.
-Curvature is dependent on the thickness and whether the board is applied wet or dry.
+Curvature is dependent on the thickness and type of board and whether the board is applied wet or dry.
+Sheets must be fixed horizontally to walls.